Porphyrios (whale): Life

 Porphyrios harassed ships in the waters of Constantinople for over fifty years, though not continuously since it at times disappeared for lengthy periods.
 It most frequently appeared in the Bosporus Strait.
-Porphyrios made no distinctions in regard to which ships it attacked, recorded as having attacked fishing vessels, merchant ships and warships.
+Porphyrios made no distinctions in regard to which ships it attacked, and was recorded as having attacked fishing vessels, merchant ships and warships.
 Many ships were sunk by Porphyrios, and its mere reputation terrified the crews of many more; ships often took detours to go around the waters where the whale most commonly swam.
 Emperor Justinian I, perplexed by the whale attacks and wishing to keep sea routes safe, made it a matter of great concern to capture Porphyrios, though he was unable to devise a means to do it.

 When chasing dolphins one day, Porphyrios ran aground near the mouth of the Sakarya River and was beached.
 Though Porphyrios struggled and attempted to get out of the mud, it only managed to sink deeper into the mud, and become more stuck.
 Locals in the vicinity quickly organized themselves into a mob to kill the famous sea monster, rushing out with axes and ropes.
 They first attempted to kill Porphyrios using their axes, but their cuts into its flesh had little effect.
-Using ropes and wagons, Porphyrios was then hauled further up the beach and the whale was attacked and cut into pieces.
+Using ropes and wagons, Porphyrios was then hauled farther up the beach and the whale was attacked and cut into pieces.
 Some of the attackers stored away their portion of the meat whereas others began to consume it on the spot.